apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 R is the compaction ratio.

 Compactions can be initiated manually for a table.
-To initiate a minor compaction, use the flush command in the shell.
-To initiate a major compaction, use the compact command in the shell.
-The compact command will compact all tablets in a table to one file.
+To initiate a minor compaction, use the `flush` command in the shell.
+To initiate a major compaction, use the `compact` command in the shell:

+    user@myinstance mytable> compact -t mytable

+If needed, the compaction can be canceled using `compact --cancel -t mytable`.

+The `compact` command will compact all tablets in a table to one file.
 Even tablets with one file are compacted.
 This is useful for the case where a major compaction filter is configured for a table.
-In 1.4 the ability to compact a range of a table was added.
+In 1.4, the ability to compact a range of a table was added.
 To use this feature specify start and stop rows for the compact command.
 This will only compact tablets that overlap the given row range.

 ### Compaction Strategies